Labic-ICMC-USP/NFeMiner/README.md

 # **NFeMiner – Electronic Invoice Mining**

+NFeMiner is a framework for processing and analyzing Electronic Invoices (NF-e).
+It combines semantic enrichment with Large Language Models (LLMs), graph-based clustering, Global Trade Item Number (GTIN) estimation, and Elasticsearch indexing to enable structured analytical exploration and data visualization through Kibana.

 ## **Processing Flow in NFeMiner**

 NFeMiner follows a **modular cycle**, where each step receives pre-processed data and generates a structured output for subsequent modules.